pajlads/DinkPlugin/docs/external-plugin-messaging.md

 Plugins can request that a screenshot is included with the notification, but users can also opt-out by disabling `External Plugin Requests > Send Image` (default: on) and `External Plugin Requests > Allow Overriding 'Send Image'` (default: off).

-Plugins can include a Discord url for the webhook, otherwise Dink will utilize `External Webhook Override` (or `Primary Webhook URLs` if an external url override is not specified).
+Plugins can include urls for the webhook, otherwise Dink will utilize `External Webhook Override` (or `Primary Webhook URLs` if an external url override is not specified).
-If a plugin requests a non-Discord url, it will be ignored in favor of the Dink configuration.

 Below we describe the payload structure for how plugins can customize the webhook body and include a full code example to streamline implementation.